Fenerbahçe S.K. (football): 2010s to present

+Notable players

 When it was first founded in 1907, Fenerbahçe had a large squad.
-One of these players, Galip Kulaksızoğlu, was the longest serving player of the original squad, spending 17 years at the club, retiring in 1924 after 216 matches.
+The first team captain of the Fenerbahçe football team was Turkish Naval School student Necip Okaner, the club's 3rd founding member.
+The first goalkeeper of the team was Asaf Beşpınar, a student of Kadıköy Lycée Saint-Joseph.
+Galip Kulaksızoğlu, was the longest serving player of the original squad, spending 17 years at the club, retiring in 1924 after 216 matches.
 Zeki Rıza Sporel and Bekir Refet, the first Turkish footballer ever to play abroad, were among the first products of the Fenerbahçe youth system.
 During his 18-year career with the club, Zeki Rıza scored 470 goals in 352 matches, or 1.3 goals every match, making him the all-time top scorer of Fenerbahçe.
 Zeki Rıza was also capped for the Turkish national team 16 times, scoring 15 goals.

 Cihat Arman became the first in a long-line of long-serving goalkeepers, playing 12 seasons and in 308 matches with the club.
 Lefter Küçükandonyadis was one of the first Turkish football players to play in Europe.
 Lefter spent two seasons in Europe, playing for Fiorentina and Nice before returning to Fenerbahçe.
 All in all, Lefter scored 423 goals in 615 matches for the club, helping them to two Istanbul Football League titles and three Turkish League titles.

 Another notable player, Can Bartu, became the next big Turkish export to Europe.
 He was also the first Turkish football player to play in a European competition final, doing so with Fiorentina against Atlético Madrid in 1962.
 Can also spent some seasons playing for Venezia and Lazio before returning to Fenerbahçe in 1967.
 He was a four-time league champion with Fenerbahçe and scored 162 goals in 330 matches.
-Some of the other most notable Turkish players who played for Fenerbahçe include: Fikret Arıcan, Fikret Kırcan, Halit Deringör, Melih Kotanca, Burhan Sargun, Nedim Doğan, Cemil Turan, Selçuk Yula, Müjdat Yetkiner, Oğuz Çetin, Rıdvan Dilmen, Aykut Kocaman, Rüştü Reçber and Tuncay Şanlı.
+Some of the other most notable Turkish players who played for Fenerbahçe include Fikret Arıcan, Fikret Kırcan, Halit Deringör, Melih Kotanca, Burhan Sargun, Nedim Doğan, Cemil Turan, Selçuk Yula, Müjdat Yetkiner, Oğuz Çetin, Rıdvan Dilmen, Aykut Kocaman, Rüştü Reçber and Tuncay Şanlı.

-Former Romania goalkeeper Ilie Datcu was the first foreigner to reach 100 caps for Fenerbahçe.
 In recent decades, Fenerbahçe have gained an influx of foreigners who have helped the club to 19 Süper Lig titles.
-Among these include Uche Okechukwu, who after 13 seasons with Fenerbahçe and İstanbulspor became the longest serving foreigner in Turkey.
+Among these is Uche Okechukwu, who after 13 seasons with Fenerbahçe and İstanbulspor became the longest serving foreigner in Turkey.
 During Uche's career with Fenerbahçe, he won two league titles and became a fan favourite.
 More recently, Fenerbahçe have been the home to Brazilian-born Mehmet Aurélio who, in 2006, became the first naturalized Turkish citizen to play for the Turkish national team.